 - October 2021: Announce the formation of a Business & Civic Association working group.
-The working group will be comprised of interested members of the RRP committee, as well as other interested stakeholders in the community. - November 2021: Determine if there is a need to engage a consultant to assist with formation of the BCA. - November/December 2021: Begin work to formalize the organization, including consideration for a possible application as a nonprofit corporation, development of bylaws, and/or partnership with the Jacobs Ladder Business Association. - December 2021: Begin planning for a Village Beautification Project to be completed by June 30, 2022. - December 2021: Begin work to create a website (or webpage on the JLBA or Town website) and social media platforms. - December 2021-June 2022: BCA to assist with Brand Development project. - March-April 2022: Launch BCA website (or webpage) and social media. - April-June 2022: Formalize the BCA with clear goals and objectives for future activity. - May 2022: Complete all or most of the Village Beautification project prior to the Chester On-Track festival.
+The working group will be comprised of interested members of the RRP committee, as well as other interested stakeholders in the community.
+The working group will be responsible for establishment of the BCA and oversite of 3 preliminary projects to be completed by June 30, 2021 - October 2021: Determine if there is a need to engage an outside consultant to assist with formation of the BCA.
+Confirm role of the Quaboag Hills Chamber of Commerce (QHCC) in the process. - November 2021: Begin work to formalize the organization, including consideration for application as a nonprofit corporation and/or development of bylaws separate from the QHCC. - November 2021: Convene 3 subcommittees to work on the festival, walkability/wayfinding, and placemaking projects. - November-April: Planning, development, and execution of the walkability/wayfinding project - December-May 2021: Planning, development and execution of a community celebration - January-June 2021: Planning, development and execution of the placemaking project - December 2021: Begin work to create a website (or webpage on the QHCC or Town website) and social media platforms. - March-April 2022: Launch BCA website (or webpage) and social media. - April-June 2022: Formalize the BCA with clear goals and objectives for future activity.

 Low risk.
-Chester is a small town with highly engaged and enthusiastic leaders and stakeholders.
+Monson is a well-run town with highly engaged and enthusiastic leaders and stakeholders.
+The QHCC has demonstrated strong willingness and advocacy for this multipronged project, and is dedicated to assisting the Town to ensure a successful result.
 Government is very close to a large number of residents, and many people have a big stake in the successful completion of this project.